- About Us

 The Global Peace Index (GPI) is the world’s leading measure of national peacefulness.
-Now in its seventh year, it ranks 162 nations according to their ‘absence of violence’.
+Now in its eighth year, it ranks 162 nations according to their ‘absence of violence’.

 The GPI is developed by IEP under the guidance of an international panel of independent experts with data collated and calculated by the Economist Intelligence Unit (EIU).